SQLite contains its own implementation of the string formatting routine "printf()", accessible via the following interfaces:

 |o||The argument is an integer which is displayed in octal.|

-The argument is a zero-terminated string that is displayed.
-For
+The argument is either a zero-terminated string that is displayed,

 the %z type in C-language interfaces, sqlite3_free() is invoked

-on the string after it has be copied into the output.
+on the string after it has been copied into the output.
 The %s and %z

-The %s substitution is universal, but the %z substitution is an SQLite enhancement, not found in other printf() implementations.
+The %s substitution is universal among printf functions, but the %z substitution and safe treatment of null pointers are SQLite enhancements, not found in other printf() implementations.

 |n||The argument is a pointer to an integer.
 Nothing is displayed for this substitution type.
 Instead, the integer to which the argument points is overwritten with the number of characters in the generated string that result from all format symbols to the left of the %n.|